-Jubail has a number of colleges and university that serves both Saudi and non-Saudi residents in the area.
+Jubail colleges and universities for girls and boys are many that serve both Saudi and non-Saudi residents in the area.

 Established in 2006, Jubail University College is an affiliate of the Royal Commission for Jubail & Yanbu in Saudi Arabia.
 It seeks to provide Saudi manpower with higher education and training.
 The college currently offers the following bachelor degrees; Bachelor of Arts in English Language, Bachelor of Science in Business Administration, Bachelor of Science in Computer Science, Bachelor of Science in Interior Design (Female), Bachelor of Science in Mechanical Engineering (Male), Bachelor of Science in Civil Engineering (Male), and Bachelor of Science in Management Information Systems.